-The final group project will enable you to explore the entirety of the covered course content BUT you should only choose one chapter/topic to discuss in detail and present it to the class on the final day of the course.
+The final project will enable you to explore the entirety of the covered course content BUT you will only choose one chapter/topic to discuss in detail in an oral response/presentation.

 You have explored the various domains of social welfare, including universal programs, poverty and social issues.
-The maximum size of group for this project is three students per group and your presentation is expected to last between 7 to 10 minutes.